emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 ## Summary

-So far, we use EMQ X + ClickHouse to complete IoT data transmission, storage, analysis and display the whole process of system construction.
-The reader can learn how EMQ X's extensive expansion capabilities and ClickHouse's leading data processing and analysis capabilities can be applied to IoT data collection.
+So far, we use EMQX + ClickHouse to complete IoT data transmission, storage, analysis and display the whole process of system construction.
+The reader can learn how EMQX's extensive expansion capabilities and ClickHouse's leading data processing and analysis capabilities can be applied to IoT data collection.
 With a deeper understanding of Grafana's other functions, users can customize their improved data visualization analysis and even monitoring and alerting systems.